brianadams2337/containerstore-demo/.changeset/rich-islands-share.md

 '@scayle/storefront-boilerplate-nuxt': patch
 ---

-[E2E] The end-to-end test `e2e-happy-path.spec.ts`, which verifies the core user flow on the Basket page, has been updated to reflect the recent design changes to that page.
-This ensures that the primary user journey remains functional after the redesign.
+[E2E] The `e2e-happy-path.spec.ts` end-to-end test, which covers the critical user journey on the Basket page, has been updated to reflect the recent design changes.
+This ensures that the core flow towards the checkout remains functional and provides a seamless experience for our customers.